fabric8io/shootout-docker-maven/README.md

 * Version: 0.4.1

-Since this plugin can be only used to build an image, its quite limited.
+Since this plugin can be only used to build an image.
 Also we need to use the Dockerfile mode because we want to export a port (which is not possible with the simple configuration)